 Thai long term visas are either single entry or multiple entries with the exemption of a tourist visa which is either single or double entries.

-A Single entry visa simply means the visa can be used for a single entry hence to maximize a single entry one year visa to Thailand, you would need to stay in the country for a year.
+A Single entry visa simply means the visa can be used for a single entry hence to maximize a single-entry one-year visa to Thailand, you would need to stay in the country for a year.
 This is because leaving the country within the validity period of your visa results in the cancellation of your visa.
-Not unless, you applied a re-entry permit beforehand.
+Not unless you applied for a re-entry permit beforehand.

 In case you were in a single entry visa and you would like to leave the country for some reasons and that you wish to come back, it’s advised that you apply for a re-entry permit at the nearest Immigration office a day or two before your departure.
 The requirements are as follow: